Tigrov/wikipedia-divisions/README.md

 php parse.php
 ~~~

-The results are saved in files:
+The results are saved in the files:

 ~~~
 result/divisions.csv